PensionBee/ddd-workshop/README.md

 In **src/contexts/posts/core/commands/createPost.handler**:

 - Step 1: Validate the incoming command data:
-  - Complete the `commandDataSchema` using zod - think about what data is necessary for posting a comment. *Hint: It will likely be similar to the `postSchema` we defined previously.
+  - Complete the `commandDataSchema` using zod - think about what data is necessary for creating a post. *Hint: It will likely be similar to the `postSchema` we defined previously.
 This won't always be the case though.*
 - Step 2: Use the command data to fetch relevant system 'state':
   - Update the `State` type - define the entities, if any, which are required to process this command.
   - Update the `fetchState` function - use the repositories we built previously to fetch the state we need to properly process this command.